relativitydev/relativity-trace-documentation/docs/user_guide/monitored_individuals.md

 **Manually Creating a Monitored Individual**

 1. Navigate to the `Monitored Individuals` tab and click `New Monitored Individual`.
-2. Fill out the fields related to the Monitored Individual and click save
+2. Fill out the fields related to the Monitored Individual and click save.

 ## Monitored Individual Fields